Arabization: Eastern and Northern Arabia

 Before the 7th century CE, the population of Eastern Arabia consisted of Christian Arabs, Zoroastrian Arabs, Jews, and Aramaic-speaking agriculturalists.
 Some sedentary dialects of Eastern Arabia exhibit Akkadian, Aramaic and Syriac features.
-The sedentary people of ancient Bahrain were Aramaic speakers and to some degree Persian speakers, while Syriac functioned as a liturgical language.
+The sedentary people of ancient Bahrain were Aramaic speakers and to some degree, Persian speakers, while Syriac functioned as a liturgical language.

 Even within Northern Arabia, Arabization occurred to non-Arab populations such as the Hutaym in the northwestern Arabia and the Solluba in the Syrian Desert and the region of Mosul.

 The Levant

 Prior to the Islamic conquests, Arabs and Arabic inscriptions existed in the region; the Roman emperor Philip the Arab was born in what is now Bosra, Syria.
-The Emasene dynasty were a Roman client dynasty of Syrian priest-kings known to have ruled by 46 BCE from Arethusa and later from Emesa, Syria, until between 72 and 78/79 and they were of Arab origin.
+The Emasene dynasty was a Roman client dynasty of Syrian priest-kings known to have ruled by 46 BCE from Arethusa and later from Emesa, Syria, until between 72 and 78/79 and they were of Arab origin.
 The Safaitic (named after Al-Safa region in Syria) inscriptions of old Arabic existed in Harrat al-Sham, the script existed in the period from the 1st century BCE to the 4th century CE.

 On the eve of the Rashidun Caliphate conquest of the Levant, 634 CE, Syria's population mainly spoke Aramaic; Greek was the official language of administration.
 Arabization and Islamization of Syria began in the 7th century, and it took several centuries for Islam, the Arab identity, and language to spread; the Arabs of the caliphate did not attempt to spread their language or religion in the early periods of the conquest, and formed an isolated aristocracy.
 The Arabs of the caliphate accommodated many new tribes in isolated areas to avoid conflict with the locals; caliph Uthman ordered his governor, Muawiyah I, to settle the new tribes away from the original population.
 Syrians who belonged to Monophysitic denominations welcomed the peninsular Arabs as liberators.

 The Abbasids in the eighth and ninth century sought to integrate the peoples under their authority, and the Arabization of the administration was one of the tools.
 Arabization gained momentum with the increasing numbers of Muslim converts; the ascendancy of Arabic as the formal language of the state prompted the cultural and linguistic assimilation of Syrian converts.
 Those who remained Christian also became Arabized; it was probably during the Abbasid period in the ninth century that Christians adopted Arabic as their first language; the first translation of the gospels into Arabic took place in this century.
 Many historians, such as Claude Cahen and Bernard Hamilton, proposed that the Arabization of Christians was completed before the First Crusade.
 By the thirteenth century, Arabic language achieved dominance in the region and its speakers became Arabs.